pu2clr/RYLR998/README.md

 # RYLR998

+This project provides a comprehensive, step-by-step tutorial for developing IoT applications using the RYLR998 LoRa® transceiver module from REYAX Technology.
+Designed for hobbyists, IoT enthusiasts, electronics technicians, and educational robotics practitioners, this guide covers everything from initial setup and configuration to advanced application development.
+Whether you're building long-range sensor networks, exploring LoRa technology for the first time, or implementing professional IoT solutions, this repository offers practical examples, detailed documentation, and ready-to-use code for popular microcontroller platforms like ESP8266, LGT8F328P, and Raspberry Pi Pico (MicroPython).

+## About RYLR998

 The RYLR998, developed by REYAX Technology, is a compact LoRa® transceiver module designed for ultra-long-range communication, high interference resistance, and low power consumption.
 Operating in the 868/915 MHz frequency range, it integrates a NUVOTON MCU and Semtech LoRa® engine, supports UART with AT commands, and achieves transmission distances of up to 20 km in ideal conditions—all within a small 32×14×2.2 mm form factor suitable for space-limited applications.
 Compared to traditional wireless methods like FSK or GFSK, the RYLR998 offers higher sensitivity (down to -129 dBm) and extended battery life, making it ideal for IoT devices that rely on efficient energy use.
 Despite its slightly higher cost, its superior range, reliability, and efficiency make it a cost-effective alternative for markets such as smart homes, agriculture, vehicles, mobile devices, and energy monitoring, helping enterprises build IoT solutions more effectively.
 See [REYAX new LoRa® Antenna Transceiver Module RYLR998](https://reyax.com/news_d.php?nw=3)